florianmari/LiveGQL/README.md

 LiveGQL is a simple library to use GraphQL Subscribtion on WebSocket based on [Apollo Protocol](https://github.com/apollographql/subscriptions-transport-ws/blob/master/PROTOCOL.md).

 *Hello folks!
 I made this simple prototype of a future complete library, you can try it now and see in your console how does it work!
-I will provide a fully functionnal version (for data handling and full protocol implemented) next week!*
+I will provide a fully functionnal version next week!
+But it's ready to use in development*

 - [Features](#features)
 - [Requirements](#requirements)